NicoHood/PinChangeInterrupt/Readme.md

 ![Header Picture](header.jpg)

 New PinChangeInterrupt with a very resource friendly implementation.
+PinChangeInterrupts are a bit slower than normal Pin Interrupts because of the pin change comparison but this library tries to reduce this disadvantage to a minimum, even with an user friendly API.
 Compared with the normal Interrupts it is even more compact and all available PCINTs can be used.
-PinChangeInterrupts are a bit slower than normal Interrupts because of the pin change comparison but this library tries to reduce this disadvantage to a minimum, even with user friendly API.

 **Features:**
-* PinChangeInterrupt for many pins
+* PinChangeInterrupt for a lot of pins
+* Rising, Falling or Change detection for every pin separately
 * Usable on every standard Arduino and Attiny as well
-* Rising, Falling or Change detection for every pin separately
 * Uses less ram & flash than normal Interrupts
-* Implementation in fast&compact C
+* Implementation is fast and compact
 * Ports can be manually deactivated in the .h file

-**The following pins are usable for PinChangeInterrupt on normal Arduinos:**
+**The following pins are usable for PinChangeInterrupt:**
-* On Arduino Uno you can use any pin for PinChangeInterrupt.
+* Arduino Uno: you can use all pins for PinChangeInterrupt.
 * Arduino Mega: 10, 11, 12, 13, 14, 15, 50, 51, 52, 53, A8 (62), A9 (63), A10 (64), A11 (65), A12 (66), A13 (67), A14 (68), A15 (69)
 * Arduino Leonardo: 8, 9, 10, 11, 14 (MISO), 15 (SCK), 16 (MOSI)
+* HoodLoader2: you can use all (broken out 1-7) pins for PinChangeInterrupt.
+* Attiny 24/44/84: you can use all pins for PinChangeInterrupt.
-* With HoodLoader2 you can use pin 1-7 and some other pins which are normally not connected.
+* Attiny 25/45/85: you can use all pins for PinChangeInterrupt.

 **[Comment for feedback on my blog.](www.nicohood.de)**